Kaybhee/DATA-OMEGA-Data-analysis-Good-Read-Books/README.md

 NOTABLE MENTIONS
 ------

-- Eng en is the language predominantly used by most books
+- A total of 27 languages were used in 11127 books published, English being the primary language with 81%
 - Stephen king is the author of the book with highest page count
 - war and peace is the book with the highest page count with 7k pages
 - Mary Grand PraÃ© partnership with j.k.Rowling was as an illustrator, she designed all seven books for the Harry Potter series.